onmax/nuxt-safe-runtime-config/README.md

 })
 ```

-The module will validate your runtime config against the schema during:
+The module validates your runtime config **after environment variables are merged** during:

 - `nuxi dev` (development mode)
 - `nuxi build`
 - `nuxi generate`

+This means validation happens at **runtime initialization**, after all `NUXT_*` environment variables from `.env` files have been merged into your runtime config.
 If validation fails, the build process will stop with detailed error messages.

 ## Important Notes